A plane crashed in Colombia (UPDATE)

-The mayor of Medellin, Federico Gutierrez, described it as "a tragedy of huge proportions", but added that survivors are likely to exist.
+The mayor of Medellin, Federico Gutierrez, described it as "a tragedy of huge proportions", but added that there are chances that there will be survivors.

 José María Córdova International Airport, serving the city of Medellin, confirmed the tragedy and released the aircraft number (CP2933).

-While analyzing the aircraft number, we found the following information: aircraft type - BAe 146 / Avro RJ; airline - LAMIA Bolivia; transport capacity - 95 of seats; first flight operated - 26 / 03 / 1999; propulsion provided by 4 LY LF507-1F engines.
+Analyzing the aircraft number, we found the following information: aircraft type - BAe 146 / Avro RJ; airline - LAMIA Bolivia; transport capacity - 95 seats; the first operated flight - 26/03/1999; propulsion provided by 4 LY LF507-1F engines.

 We will come back with information!